markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 >
 > **Answer:** `for` loops

 While a `for` loop isn't required to make these `<option>` elements, any chance to make the code more DRY is always welcome.
-To facilitate this looping, create the following array:
+To facilitate this looping, create the following array after the `statusSelectEl` expressions:

 ```js
 var statusChoices = ["To Do", "In Progress", "Completed"];
 ```

 Using an array also provides the benefit of being able to easily add new options later on without changing much code.
-Another win for DRY code!
+Another win for the DRY principle!

 After the array declaration, write the following `for` loop logic: